labcif/ADBExtractorAndAnalyzer/README.md

 ```

 2. Install the necessary dependencies using `pip install -r requirements.txt`.
-3. Connect your Android device to the computer via USB debugging.
+3. Turn on your Android Virtual Device or connect the device to the computer via USB debugging.
 4. Run the Python program and select the desired extraction options (public, private, APK). `python main.py`

 ## OS